The Government Drug Strategy 2010

 - Drug use by people involved in the criminal justice system is to be tackled through continuing to support Drug Rehabilitation Requirements, which allow courts to require people to seek drug treatment, and the Drug Interventions Programme, which aims to involve offenders in drug treatment.
 The strategy also states that ‘drug recovery wings’ will be piloted in prisons, integrating drug recovery services into prison wings.

-- A new National Crime Agency will be set up to lead on organised crime and tackle drug trafficking and supply, along with the UK Border Agency, who will focus on stopping drug imports from overseas.
+- A National Crime Agency to lead on organised crime and tackle drug trafficking and supply, along with the UK Border Agency, who will focus on stopping drug imports from overseas.
 Tackling import and supply of heroin and cocaine are to remain key priorities, although these agencies will be made aware of ‘the changing drugs landscape’ and new drugs.

-- Police and Crime Commissioners, democratically elected in local areas, will drive policing priorities, and published Crime Maps will allow people to see how much and what type of crime is committed in their area.
+- Police and Crime Commissioners, democratically elected in local areas, to drive policing priorities.
+Published Crime Maps allow people to see how much and what type of crime is committed in their area.